This post contains affiliate links.

 Begin whipping the egg whites on high speed.
 They will foam initially…

 And eventually you will have a lovely, glossy, light and wonderful meringue!
 It’s a lot like marshmallow, at this point, and quite stiff.
-The bottom of the bowl should be room temperature and the egg whites themselves should have cooled.
+The bottom of the bowl should be room temperature when you touch it with your hand and the egg whites themselves should have cooled.
 The whipping will take ten to fifteen minutes.

-You may use any kind of extract you like in place of the vanilla.
+I’m using vanilla, but any extract will work.
 Almond, lemon, peppermint – you name it.
 It’s all to taste, so add more or less to your preferences.
 Oils are an option as well, but they are much stronger in flavor so only add a drop or two at a time.
 Melted chocolate can be used to make chocolate buttercream, but be sure that is has cooled sufficiently before adding it or it will make your frosting melt.

 I like to use jams to flavor buttercream, but be sure that they are quite thick as too much liquid will cause the buttercream to break (meaning the fats and liquids to separate).
 I don’t know of any way to fix it when this happens, so be careful when adding jams and drop in about a tablespoon at a time.